bogitoth5/PortfolioProjects/Maven Roasters/maven_rosters_sql.md

 This analysis highlights which products are top performers, contributing a significant percentage of overall sales and revenue.
 For example, certain products account for a large majority (e.g., 80–90%) of total transactions, indicating strong customer preference.

-On the other hand, low-performing products —those with consistently low sales and minimal revenue impact— were also identified.
+On the other hand, low-performing products were also identified.
 These insights allow for data-driven recommendations, such as:

 • Doubling down on bestsellers through promotions or bundling<br/>
 • Re-evaluating underperforming products, possibly through repositioning, limited-time offers, or replacement